No products in the cart.

 Replacing the walls of your home can add to enormous costs and also takes so much unnecessary time.
 Therefore, instead of removing, why not try adding some sound proof materials?

-Acoustic tiles roughly cost between $45-$65, but for this price you can cover an area of a regular spaced office!
+Acoustic panels roughly cost between $45-$65, but for this price you can cover an area of a regular spaced office!
 They also come in various shapes, sizes, and colors so decoration is never a problem.

 3. Peel and Stick Foam